**Quick Tip: If You Want An Instant Quote, Fill Out The Form On The Side And Rates Will Be Displayed Immediately.

 Does Life Insurance Cover Stroke

 Applying for life insurance after having a stroke and getting approved will be based on many factors.
+So if you are wondering if life insurance payout for stroke happens, the answer is YES!!

 In fact, life insurance companies all have different guidelines when it comes down to life insurance for stroke survivors.
 When it comes to insurance for stroke patients they will wonder if it was (Mini stroke) tia transient ischemic attack.